sajjaadalipour/ratelimit-spring-boot-starter/README.md

 ## Introduction
 Built on top of Spring Boot to limit the rate of access to your REST APIs.
-The benefit of this project is the configuration via Spring Boots properties or yaml files.
+ The benefit of this project is the configuration via Spring Boot properties or YAML files.

 ## Getting Started